Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Caleb Martin included, hit the court versus the Denver Nuggets at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Caleb Martin and the rest of the Miami Heat hit the court versus the Denver Nuggets in the NBA Playoffs on Monday, at 8:30 PM ET.

-In this article we will break down Martin's prop bets, using stats to help you make good picks.
+With prop bets available for Martin, let's look at some stats and trends to help you find good wagers.

 Caleb Martin Prop Bets vs. the Nuggets